 Start with the easy stuff!
-Check out QUCC for all jobs and internships provided specifically by employers seeking QU students!
+Check out CAS360’s Featured Jobs (link above) for positions most aligned with CAS majors, then expand your search by clicking on “All Jobs and Internships” to see our available positions on QUCC provided specifically by employers seeking QU students!
 Applying to these positions is quick and easy and you are only competing against other QU students so your odds of success are far better than simply using public online job boards.
-Also, review the opportunities posted in other areas of CAS360.
+Also, review the opportunities posted as announcements on your program page in CAS360.
 These are publicly available opportunities identified by our faculty and staff as appropriate for our students.

-After you’ve applied for everything of interest on QUCC, you can greatly increase your chances of success by extending your search beyond online postings!
+After you’ve applied for everything of interest through these tools, you can greatly increase your chances of success by extending your search beyond online postings!